open-edge-platform/infra-onboarding/pa-server/README.md

 ### Develop the PA Server

-There are several convenience make targets to support developer activities, you can use `help` to see a list of makefile targets.
+There are several convenient make targets to support developer activities, you can use `help` to see a list of makefile targets.
 The following is a list of makefile targets that support developer activities:

 - `lint` to run a list of linting targets